- Original material: Dissolving cotton pulp, Bleached sulfate softwood pulp, Bleached sulfate hardwood pulp

 Both these key properties are linked to its high specific area (at least ten times larger than that of cellulose fibers) and its extensive hydrogen-bonding ability.

-Because CNF is more flexible, longern and has larger surface area than any other fibres, it is being developed for use in many scales, ranging from addition in food, biodegradable food packaging, pigment, selective delivery/separation, nanocomposites upon impregnation by polymers, and other medical and pharmaceutical applications.
+Because CNF is more flexible, longer, and has a larger surface area than any other fibers, it is being developed for use in many scales, ranging from addition in food, biodegradable food packaging, pigment, selective delivery/separation, nanocomposites upon impregnation by polymers, and other medical and pharmaceutical applications.